wp-plugins/anti-spam/readme.txt

 * comment contains rel="nofollow" code
 * comment contains [/url] code

-If the comment will have 3 or more spam points - the comment will be blocked because it is spam.
+If the comment will have more than 3 spam points - the comment will be blocked because it is spam.

 = How to test what spam comments are rejected? =